 You must also meet at least one of the following additional criteria and may be asked to provide evidence of this:

 Students who meet all of the essential and at least one of the additional criteria, as evidenced in their application, will have their application considered by a Panel made up of representatives from across the University.
+This Panel will decide which of the shortlisted applicants will receive the Mature Student Scholarship.

 It is the responsibility of successful applicants to ensure they have submitted their bank details to the University via our secure submission page.